 Even though we are not nearly as powerful we're already working on a framework that will allow you the buyers directly expressing opinions on these brands and whether you feel they're taking decisive action or not towards a safer, fair, human rights aware supply chain process for cobalt mining.

 If there ever was a time more critical for an awakening of consciousness and conscious ethical buying this is it.

 While you steer that wheel or you tap on those screens, it's as if almost simultaneously a children dies buried alive, or poisoned under one of those tunnels in Congo.

 And if you watch closely with the right kind of eyes you can see that blood dripping out of your device or car.

 So what is the real price of cheaper tech such as Huwaei devices?
 You should have a better understanding by now.

 Here is an article including a ranking of the companies from the most to least committed in taking actions towards a sustainable and fair supply chain.

-It's only up to you being strong and aware enough to save up for fairly and ethically produced tech instead of wanting that device right away in your hands, wanting to spare that extra bucks, without thinking for a minute about the dire consequences of your actions.
+It's only up to you being strong and aware enough to save up for fairly and ethically produced tech instead of wanting that device so bad right away in your hands, wanting to spare that extra bucks, without thinking for a minute about the dire consequences of your actions.

-We can only hope to shed some light on this topic that companies such as Huawei or Microsoft try so hard to hide from the public by investing billions in advertising and promoting their politically correct image slogans as brand.
+We can only hope to shed some light on this topic that companies such as Huawei or Microsoft try so hard to hide from the public by investing billions in advertising and promoting their politically correct image slogans as brands.

 It's only a matter of time before the next model comes out, now you have a choice to make and we sincerely hope you will make the right one.